TobiasPSP/doneland_sources/Components/Power/Power Supplies/USB/README.md

 Consumers know *USB* from a plethora of devices: it is used to supply *power* from chargers and power banks to devices, and it can also transport *data*.

-Once you start examining *USB* more closely, you'll discover that it has evolved into a highly sophisticated power management system that can be used in many DIY projects.
-It can often replace cumbersome buck and boost converters, and it can even challenge traditional lab bench power supplies.
+Once you start examining *USB* more closely, you'll discover that it has - among many other things - evolved into a highly sophisticated power management system that can be used in many DIY projects.
+It can often replace cumbersome buck and boost converters, and for certain scenarios, it may even challenge traditional lab bench power supplies.

 ## Overview
 The **Universal Serial Bus (USB)** is an industry standard that defines cables, connectors, and protocols used for